Anthony Loke

-Anthony Loke Siew Fook (born 28 April 1977) is a Malaysian politician who has served as the Minister of Transport for the second term in the Unity Government administration under Prime Minister Anwar Ibrahim since December 2022 and previously in the Pakatan Harapan administration under former Prime Minister Mahathir Mohamad from May 2018 to the collapse of the PH administration in February 2020, the Member of Parliament (MP) for Seremban since May 2013, Rasah from March 2008 to May 2013 and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Chennah since May 2013, Lobak from March 2004 to May 2013.
-He is a member of the Democratic Action Party (DAP), a component party of the PH and formerly Pakatan Rakyat (PR) coalitions.
-He has served as the 6th Secretary-General of DAP since March 2022, 2nd Parliamentary Leader of DAP from July 2018 to March 2022 and previously as National Organising Secretary of DAP and Youth Chief of DAP or Chief of Socialist Youth (DAPSY).
-He was also the Leader of the Opposition of Negeri Sembilan and State Chairman of the PR of Negeri Sembilan.
+Loke Siew Fook (陆兆福 (陸兆福, Lù Zhàofú, Luhk Siuh-fūk); born 28 April 1977), commonly known as Anthony Loke, is a Malaysian politician who has served as the Minister of Transport since December 2022, having previously held that position from 2018 to 2020 under Mahathir Mohamad.
+He has been the 6th Secretary-General of the Democratic Action Party (DAP) since March 2022, and the Member of Parliament (MP) for Seremban since May 2013.

+Born in Seremban, Negeri Sembilan, Loke holds a Bachelor Degree of Science in Development Science.
+He served as the MP for Rasah from March 2008 to May 2013, and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Chennah from May 2013 to August 2026, as well as Lobak from March 2004 to May 2013.

+He was State Chairman of DAP Negeri Sembilan from 2004 to 2026, when he resigned following that year's state election where he failed to defend his seat.
+He has held a number of other party leadership roles, and was also the Leader of the Opposition in Negeri Sembilan.

 Early life and education

 Anthony Loke Siew Fook was born in Seremban, Negeri Sembilan, Malaysia.
 He was educated at St. Paul's Institution and Seri Ampangan High School.
 He graduated from National University of Malaysia (UKM) in 2000 with a Bachelor Degree of Science (BSc) in Development Science.

-His grandfather, Loke Ching Fatt is the owner of the Loke Ching Kee restaurant where the now famous Chinese New Year dish yee sang became popular.
-He presented a history book on the dish in an audience with the Yang di-Pertuan Besar Tuanku Muhriz on 31 January 2020.
+His grandfather, Loke Ching Fatt (陸禎发) is the owner of the Loke Ching Kee (陸禎記) restaurant where the now famous Chinese New Year dish yee sang became popular.
+He presented a history book on the dish in an audience with the Yang di-Pertuan Besar of Negeri Sembilan Tuanku Muhriz on 31 January 2020.